HomeMy WebLinkAbout09-08-2005 VC SP-M1•

 Mayor Eissey called the meeting to order at 7:00 p.m.
 All members of Council were present.

-All members of staffwere present.
+All members of staff were present.

-Village Attorney George Baldwin requested a private Attorney-Client session with the Village
+Village Attorney George Baldwin requested a private Attorney -Client session with the Village

 Council regarding litigation styled Sean Jackson and Sherrel Meriweather vs. Village of North